danbev/learning-nodejs/README.md

   promise_wrap_template->SetAccessor(FIXED_ONE_BYTE_STRING(env->isolate(), "isChainedPromise"), PromiseWrap::getIsChainedPromise);
   env->set_promise_wrap_template(promise_wrap_template);
 ```
 `PromiseWrap` is a class defined in async_wrap.cc.
-So we are setting up a constructor templeate for a PromiseWrap on the environment.
+So we are setting up a constructor template for a PromiseWrap on the environment.

 ```console
 (lldb) expr env->async_hooks_init_function()